 Patron and Vice Patron

-The Australia Day Address presented by His Excellency Mr Malcolm McCusker AC CVO QC, Governor of Western Australia at the Australia Day Lunch - the official launch of Australia Day celebrations in Western Australia.
+Each year the Australia Day Address is presented by the Governor of Western Australia at the Australia Day Lunch - the official launch of Australia Day celebrations in Western Australia.

 Vice Patron of the Australia Day Council of WA

 Message from the Premier of Western Australia

 On 26 January each year Australians come together to celebrate Australia Day and reflect on our heritage, our future and our local, national and international achievements.